particle-iot/docs/src/content/getting-started/billing/migrating-to-basic.md

 {{top}}

-### Which products should I move to basic?
+### Which products should I move to basic/plus?

-- Any product that will have more than 100 devices in it must be on the basic plan.
+- Any product that will have more than 100 devices in it must be on the basic/plus plan.

 - Any product whose devices use more than {{freeTierDataOperationsUnit}} data operations, or large amount of cellular data.

 - You can continue to have free plan products as long as they are within the free plan limits.
-In fact, each member of your organization still has a free plan sandbox that they can use for personal and development devices and do not add your basic plan bill.
+In fact, each member of your organization still has a free plan sandbox that they can use for personal and development devices and do not add your basic/plus plan bill.

 {{top}}